Protecting an application with K10, usually accomplished by creating a policy, requires the understanding and use of three concepts:

 The policy card provides an an indication that the export is in block mode.

+Migration of applications with block mode exports is constrained to be within cluster infrastructures of the same type.
 In the particular case of migrating snapshot data from a Veeam Repository Location, an identically named location profile as used as the export block mode destination must exist in the importing cluster.

 There are four components to scheduling: